Priyanka Chopra and Sophie Turner Join Jonas Brothers to Turn 2020 Grammys Into Ultimate Date Night

 Joe Jonas and Sophie Turner, Nick Jonas and Priyanka Chopra, and Kevin and Danielle Jonas all arrived for music's biggest night in pairs, with the brothers set to perform their new hit single "What A Man Gotta Do" during the ceremony.
 The Jonas Brothers were nominated for Best Pop Duo/Group Performance, but lost to Lil Nas X and Billy Ray Cyrus Oh well, what are men gonna do, right?

 Joe, Nick and Kevin also posed together for photos on the red carpet, showing off their slightly coordinated gold, navy and black suits.
+All three brothers sported purple ribbons in honor of legendary former NBA star Kobe Bryant, who died in a helicopter crash earlier in the day.

 While Priyanka and Danielle opted for longer gowns, Game of Thrones' Sophie opted to go for a LBD designed by Louis Vuitton.

 Before hitting the red carpet, Priyanka, wearing a fringe-sleeved and low-cut Ralph & Russo gown, shared a glam snap of her and her husband on Instagram, simply captioning the photo, "This guy."